 View more information on current applications and access public register

 Statement of Policy for the Licensing (Scotland) Act 2005

-Section 6 of the Licensing (Scotland) Act 2005 requires every Licensing Board to publish a statement of policy each three years.
-The current policy came into effect in November 2013 and will continue in effect until November 2016.
-View the Moray Licensing Board's policy.
+Section 6 of the Licensing (Scotland) Act 2005 requires every Licensing Board to publish a statement of policy each five years.

 Legal and Democratic Services